-Setting up your Windows 7-based PC to run Windows XP Mode is a simple and straightforward process but first you have to check whether Windows Virtual PC is already installed on your computer or not.
+Setting up your Windows 7-based PC to run Windows XP Mode is a simple and straightforward process but first, you have to check whether Windows Virtual PC is already installed on your computer or not.

 If you don’t already have Windows Virtual PC installed:

-- If Windows Virtual PC does not appear in your Programs list in Start menu, you’ll need to download it, as well as Windows XP Mode.
+- If Windows Virtual PC does not appear in your Programs list in the Start menu, you’ll need to download it, as well as Windows XP Mode.
 The download links are at the end of this post.
 Follow these steps to download.

-- In Step 2, select the edition of Windows 7 which is currently you’re using and then select your language in the right hand box.
+- In Step 2, select the edition of Windows 7 which is currently you’re using, and then select your language in the right-hand box.

 - In Step 3, when you have finished step 2, click on the blue Windows XP Mode button and follow the prompts to download and install.
 Once you have completed this, click on the second blue button, Windows Virtual PC, and again follow the prompts to download and install.
-Finally, click on the third blue button, Windows XP Mode Update and download and install it.
+Finally, click on the third blue button, Windows XP Mode Update, and download and install it.